R3x/How2Kernel/Lab3/README.md

 This program uses the seq_file library to manage the /proc file to reimplement the functionality of Module 2.

+### Assignment Module

+- Take a string as input from the user by implementing write for the procfs file.
+- Have an integer variable 'key' defined as 13
+- Perform a single key xor on the string with the given key and print the resulting hex encoded string by implementing read for the procfs file.
+- Add to Makefile and test.

+**Note**: You can either use the normal or seq_file implementation

 #### References
 <https://www.kernel.org/doc/Documentation/filesystems/seq_file.txt>